a-synchronous/rubico.land/articles/a-synchronous-functional-programming-intro.md

 ### Conclusion

 This concludes the intro the the [A]synchronous Functional Programming paradigm.
-Thank you for taking the time to read.
-I hope to produce these articles at least one every few months.

 If you are curious about rubico and would like to get started, you can visit the home page for the library, [rubico.land](https://rubico.land/).